 Working with another provider?
 Please let us know by filing a support ticket.

 Circumventing the CDN: Akamai

 If web requests are primarily hitting the CDN and not the origin server, it might be worth investing in and designing a solution that circumvents the CDN altogether.
 This approach can regulate which requests are served by the edge or the origin server.

-The session cookie should have a TTL or an expiration limit, so if an experiment is altered, users will see the effects within a reasonable timeframe.
+The session cookie should have a time to live (TTL) or an expiration limit so that if an experiment is altered, users will see the effects within a reasonable timeframe.

 Making decisions on the edge: Cloudflare